 - Protein bars.
 As always, I’d prefer to get my protein from whole food sources, but it can be tough to do that on the road.
 For travel, I love Garden of Life Organic Fit bars, No Cow bars, Rx bars, Vega bars, or Tanka bars if you are a meat-lover (if you get jerky, be sure to get good quality!).

 - “Chip Impostors.”
 If you find yourself craving something salty, it can be hard to pass up that giant bag of chips you see at the newsstand.
-Instead, pack a single-serving bag of Popchips, a package of seaweed snacks (I usually get SeaStix Annie Chun’s or SeaSnax), or some freeze-dried fruits or veggies.
+Instead, pack a single-serving bag of Bare carrot chips, Brad’s kale chips, Popchips, a package of seaweed snacks (I usually get SeaStix Annie Chun’s or SeaSnax), or some freeze-dried fruits or veggies.
 They’re a great way to satisfy your cravings in a healthy way!

 - Nuts/ trail mix/ nut butter.
 I love traveling with individual portions of almonds or trail mix without much added sugar.
-I know from experience that it’s tough for me to limit my portions when I’m eating out of a big bag of trail mix (and even healthy snacks should be eaten in moderation!), so I try to stick to single-serving packages (like these).
+I know from experience that it’s tough for me to limit my portions when I’m eating out of a big bag of trail mix (why is moderation much easier when it comes to raw broccoli than it is when it comes to trail mix, am I right?), so I try to stick to single-serving packages (like these).
 I also bring single-serve packets of nut butter to squeeze onto fruit/ celery for some healthy fats, or just eat straight up in an “emergency”!
-I love 90-calorie packets of Barney Butter, or Justin’s maple almond butter for a special treat!
+I love packets of Barney Butter or Justin’s maple almond butter for a special treat!

 - Collagen.
 I find it tough to get enough high quality protein while traveling, so I bring packets of collagen like these with me on most trips.
 See this post for the benefits of collagen!